DataFire/Integrations/integrations/generated/google_dlp/README.md

   * url `string`: The url, in the format `gs://<bucket>/<path>`.
 Trailing wildcard in the

 ### GooglePrivacyDlpV2beta1Finding
-* GooglePrivacyDlpV2beta1Finding `object`: Container structure describing a single finding within a string or image.
+* GooglePrivacyDlpV2beta1Finding `object`: Represents a piece of potentially sensitive content.
   * createTime `string`: Timestamp when finding was detected.
   * infoType [GooglePrivacyDlpV2beta1InfoType](#googleprivacydlpv2beta1infotype)
-  * likelihood `string` (values: LIKELIHOOD_UNSPECIFIED, VERY_UNLIKELY, UNLIKELY, POSSIBLE, LIKELY, VERY_LIKELY): Estimate of how likely it is that the info_type is correct.
+  * likelihood `string` (values: LIKELIHOOD_UNSPECIFIED, VERY_UNLIKELY, UNLIKELY, POSSIBLE, LIKELY, VERY_LIKELY): Estimate of how likely it is that the `info_type` is correct.
   * location [GooglePrivacyDlpV2beta1Location](#googleprivacydlpv2beta1location)
-  * quote `string`: The specific string that may be potentially sensitive info.
+  * quote `string`: The content that was found.
+Even if the content is not textual, it

 ### GooglePrivacyDlpV2beta1FixedSizeBucketingConfig
 * GooglePrivacyDlpV2beta1FixedSizeBucketingConfig `object`: Buckets values based on fixed size ranges.
 The